mvalmario/arcpy-state-planes-map-series/README.md

 For this project, the workflow was modified for California's State Plane Coordinate System (SPCS).
 Instead of calculating a projection zone from longitude, the script compares location point to California State Planes Polygon to assign an appropriate California State Plane zone, updates map frames and layout elements, and exports a multi-page PDF atlas of California cities.

 The project demonstrates ArcPy map automation, spatial reference management, layout manipulation, and batch PDF export in ArcGIS Pro.

+## Output/Images files

+SPCSZones.pdf shows a sample output of the map series.

+SPCSZones_Pro.png shows the layout, and layout elements within the map ArcPro Project.